stackerdude/watch_edition/Creating-your-first-page.md

     demo: require('./demoPage')
 }
 ```
-This is the starting point for every new page.
-What's going on here is you're creating a new type of view which extends the default page and giving it a custom ID.
-The ID attribute is used in a few different ways, the most important thing is to make sure that all your pages have a unique id attribute.
-If the ID attribute is based on the name of the page this you're generally unlikely to run in to any issues.

 ## Check it out
 Now go to your app's home page and click on the left button.